matinkh/MLDesignPatterns/Chapter 1 /README.md

 ## Data and Feature Engineering

-Data is the hart of any machine learning problem.
+Data is the heart of any machine learning problem.

 * _Training data_, which is fed to the model during training process.
 * _Validation data_, which is held out from training set and used to evaluate how the model is performing _after each training epoch_.